RobG66/Gamelist-Manager/README.md

 - **Smart Filtering**: Filter by visibility (visible/hidden), genre, or custom criteria with 7 comparison modes (Is Like, Is Not Like, Starts With, Ends With, Is, Is Empty, Is Not Empty)
 - **Find & Replace**: Powerful search tools with column-specific searching and batch replacement for all items or selected items
 - **Undo/Redo System**: Full history tracking with configurable undo depth (up to 99 levels) so you never lose your work
-- **Clear Data Tools**: Selectively clear metadata or media paths for selected items or all items at once

 ### 🎮 Multi-Source Game Scrapers
 - **Three Scraper Options**: Choose from ArcadeDB, EmuMovies, or ScreenScraper